Donald Trump’s Face Shows Up On Another Disturbing Item For Sale [Opinion]

 Donald Trump’s image is even on dog toys.
 His likeness, as well as the likeness of his former opponents, were used for dog chew toys, which are seen on a Facebook post below.
 Some of the dog toys that sport Trump’s image are advertised for your dog to take their anger out.
 The one below gives your dog a choice of chewing on a Trump, Hillary or Bernie likeness.

 The doll below called “Whiny Tears” might just be a close tie with the troll for the most disturbing image of Donald Trump.
 This doesn’t appear to be a real product for sale, rather it appears it may fall under a Photoshopped fictional doll.
-Still this doll creation does show the infatuation of turning Trump’s image into very negative displays.
+Still, this doll creation does show the infatuation of turning Trump’s image into very negative displays.

 While Donald Trump is far from the only politician that has had his likeness morphed into a doll, bobble head or dog toy, people seem to have an infatuation with morphing Trump’s likeness more so than any other politician today.
-The latest addition of the Trump troll doll with it’s bushy eyebrows and hurricane swept hair just goes to show that this infatuation is alive and well long after the election.
+The latest addition of the Trump troll doll with its bushy eyebrows and hurricane swept hair just goes to show that this infatuation is alive and well long after the election.
 Folks continue to make Donald Trump into something out of their imagination and sometimes that image is very disturbing.

 [Featured Image by Ted S. Warren/AP Images]